gburgett/blog/content/albania.md

 +++

-# This is the team!
+# The time is now

-Are you excited?
-I know I am.
+My name is Gordon Burgett and I'm spending this year as a missionary with CRU in Albania.
+This has been in the works for a while and now it's finally here!
+I'm working to fulfill the Great Commission, "go and make disciples of all nations", and I want you to join me.
+We're building a partnership here, CRU Albania partnering with the body of Christ in Dallas.

 Two years ago it was just 3 of us, and this year we had a group of 20 going to two different cities to spread the Gospel in the small country of Albania.
-And if that's not enough change, this year I've been accepted into the STINT program, which means I'll be traveling back to Albania in September to work full-time for CRU.
-This 1-year commitment will be a great opportunity for me to live out my faith and spend my life pursuing that which is truly meaningful.

 The trip this summer was incredibly powerful.
 We saw a lot of kids come to Christ, and had our first successful year of ministry to the high school students in Elbasan!
 I'd love to tell you more about it, which is why I've made my journal from the trip available here:
 [www.gordonburgett.net/albania/2015](/albania/2015)

-If you liked that, I'm sure you'll love what's coming next.
-I'm going back in September to start my full-time employment with CRU Albania.
+We plan to bring at least as many people in July 2016, and God knows where the partnership will go from there.
+I'll be on the ground all year, getting deeply plugged in with CRU and building up new believers who will take the Gospel to the rest of the balkans.

 # How can you help?